IBM/OpenWhisk-on-Kubernetes/README.md

 ```
 kubectl apply -f configure/configure_whisk.yml
 ```
-The Kubernetes job under the covers pulls the latest docker image needed as a base, and then runs the configuration script
+The Kubernetes job under the covers pulls the latest Docker image needed as a base and runs the configuration script

 To see what is happening during the deployment process, you should be able to see the logs by running